spyderbat/eval/guidebook/src/lateral/outside.md

 cat payroll-app/Makefile
 ```

-And, given the access on this machine, we could edit the `payroll-app` package to add a backdoor that we could access, and then push a new version of the package.
+Given the access on this machine, we could edit the `payroll-app` package to add a backdoor that we could access, and then push a new version of the package.

 As an example, let's install netcat for setting up a reverse shell: